Center for Emerging Artificial Intelligence Systems (CEAIS)

 Mudhakar Srivatsa, Distinguished Engineer, AI Platform, IBM

-Five new joint artificial intelligence (AI) research projects will explore the use of AI for designing complex circuits more efficiently, optimizing large language models for use in mental health applications, improving next-generation wireless signal processing, developing advanced mathematical applications and forecasting extreme weather in urban environments.
+Five joint AI research projects will explore the use of AI for designing complex circuits more efficiently, optimizing large language models for use in mental health applications, improving next-generation wireless signal processing, developing advanced mathematical applications and forecasting extreme weather in urban environments.

 The five CEAIS projects funded in the first round are: